 - Have graduated from a CODA (Commission on Dental Accreditation) school or program of dental hygiene

-- Hold a baccalaureate degree from an accredited college or university in the United States or Canada.
+- Hold a baccalaureate degree from an accredited college or university in the United States.

 - The Admissions Committee examines grades for consistency/improvement, repeated, and/or withdrawn courses.
 Currently the average GPA of our entering Master’s students is 3.3.
-Have a current license to practice dental hygiene in the United States or Canada.
+Have a current license to practice dental hygiene in the United States.

 - Submit a completed application to the Rackham School of Graduate Studies no later than February 1

 - Have completed a graduate level biostatistics or statistics course with a grade of “C” or better prior to beginning the program.
 The course MUST be approved by the graduate program director (For more information refer to the Online Program "curriculum & prerequisites”) (Online Program Students Only.)